jorgebucaran/hyperapp/docs/api/h.md

 | ---------------------------------------------------- | ----- |
 | [virtual node](../architecture/views.md#virtual-dom) | VNode |

 `h()` effectively represents the page elements used in your app.
-Because it’s just JavaScript we can easily render whichever elements we see fit in a dynamical manner.
+Because it's just JavaScript we can easily render whichever elements we see fit in a dynamical manner.

 ```js
 const hobbit = (wearingElvenCloak) =>